What is Assets Under Management?

-The greater the assets under management (AUM), the more difficult it becomes for the firm to achieve outsized returns because the number of potential investment opportunities declines and the capital at risk is greater.
+The greater the assets under management (AUM), the more difficult it becomes for a private equity firm, i.e. financial sponsor, to achieve outsized returns because the number of potential investment opportunities declines and the capital at risk is greater.

-As a result, most if not all large institutional asset management firms are “multi-strat”, a catch-all term referring to firms that utilize a diversified range of investment strategies, most often in separate investment vehicles.
+Therefore, most if not all large institutional asset management firms are “multi-strat”, a catch-all term referring to firms that utilize diversified investment strategies, most often in separate investment vehicles.

 For instance, a multi-strat firm can invest in public equities, bonds, private equity, and real estate to allocate the risk across different asset classes and overall de-risk its portfolio holdings.

-Considering their AUM, capital preservation often takes priority over achieving outsized returns – albeit, certain funds might take a more aggressive approach in the pursuit of achieving higher returns, which is offset by the other strategies.
+Considering the fund’s AUM, capital preservation frequently takes priority over achieving outsized returns – albeit, certain funds might take a more aggressive approach to achieving higher returns, which is offset by the other strategies.

-For example, it would be out of the ordinary and very uncommon for a lower middle market (LMM) private equity firm to be competing with mega-funds to acquire a target company valued at $200 million, as that type of valuation (and the potential returns) is insufficient to interest larger firms.
+For example, it would be unusual for a lower middle market (LMM) private equity firm to compete with a mega-fund to acquire an LBO target valued around $200 million, as that range of valuation (and potential returns) is insufficient to interest larger firms.

-Likewise, the top hedge funds managing billions in total capital such as Point72 will also not invest in small-cap stocks, despite the fact that there are more opportunities for arbitrage and mispricing in the market due to the lower market liquidity (i.e. trading volume) and less coverage from equity research analysts and the press.
+Likewise, the top institutional hedge funds that manage billions in total capital, such as Point72, will also not invest in small-cap stocks, despite the fact that there are more opportunities for arbitrage and mispricing in the market.

-To reiterate from earlier, as the assets under management (AUM) of a firm increases, achieving excess returns becomes increasingly challenging.
+To reiterate from earlier, achieving excess returns becomes increasingly challenging as the assets under management (AUM) of a firm increase.

 One reason is that it becomes near impossible for the hedge fund — an influential “market mover” here — to sell its stake (and realize its gains) without the stock price of the small-cap company declining, which effectively reduces its returns.